NHPG Bylaws

 5. 1.
 Enumeration and Election of Officers

 5. 2.
-The Chairman
+The Chair

 5. 3.
-The Vice-Chairman
+The Co-Chair

 5. 4.
-The Secretary
+The Recording Secretary

 The Recording Secretary shall keep minutes of all meetings of the Guild and of the Board of Directors and shall perform other such functions as may be designated by the Board.
-The Corresponding Secretary shall be responsible for notifying the membership of all meetings, workshops, and special events, and for such other functions as may be incident to the office.

-5. 5.
+5.6.
 The Treasurer

-5.5.1 The Treasurer shall maintain electronic financial records in the master file.
+The Treasurer shall maintain electronic financial records in the master file.
 The Treasurer participates in completing and updating the Membership roster based on information received with applications and payment of dues or fees.
+The Treasurer shall file all required reports with the State of New Hampshire and the Internal Revenue Service.

-ARTICLE VI – GENERAL ADMNISTRATION AND MEETINGS
+ARTICLE VI – GENERAL ADMINISTRATION AND MEETINGS

 6. 1 Fiscal Year